 Using a Bluetooth connection limits the maximum polling rate to 125Hz, but this is normal and expected.

-This keyboard delivers decent overall chord split performance.
+These keyboards deliver decent overall chord split performance.
 Its 8-chord split delay is impressive, but its 4-chord split is only okay.
-Overall, it's a viable choice for playing rhythm games, but other Hall effect keyboards like the NuPhy Field75 HE or Wooting 80HE are better.
+Altogether, they're a viable choice for playing rhythm games, but other wired Hall effect gaming keyboards like the NuPhy Field75 HE or Wooting 80HE perform better.

-This keyboard is compatible with open-source QMK firmware and uses a web-based configurator that you can access from Keychron's website using any Chromium-based browser.
+These keyboards are compatible with open-source QMK firmware and use a web-based configurator that you can access from Keychron's website using any Chromium-based browser.
 It's fairly intuitive and allows you to change a range of expected settings, including key assignments, custom profiles and macros, and RGB lighting effects.

 You can only adjust HE settings when using a wired connection, but you can save the settings to the onboard memory, making them accessible at all times, even when using the keyboard wirelessly.
 These settings include actuation distance and custom rapid trigger (key reset) distances.

-This keyboard supports several additional features related to analog key settings, which are detailed below.
+These keyboards support several additional features related to their adjustable switches, which are detailed below.
 Please note that many of these features are in active development, and their exact behavior may change with future updates.

 The web-based software is compatible with Windows and macOS out-of-the-box, while Linux users may have to adjust their system permissions first.
 For more details on Linux software compatibility, see the note in the Configuration Software section.